 A downloaded letter is perfectly acceptable.
 That is the only way for us to provide the letter.
 What you consider 'original' is subject to your interpretation, but we have been offering Schengen travel insurance for many years and a downloaded (or emailed) letter has always been acceptable at the consulate.

-The consulate requires the specific language.
+The consulate requires specific language in the letter.
 Before I buy the insurance, how I can make sure that your letter will be sufficient?

-Still, for your satisfaction, you can look at the sample visa letters in our Client Center.
+Still, for your satisfaction, you can look at the sample visa letters in MyAccount.

 I have heard that the consulate requires the insurance with $0 deductible.
 Can I get that?

 Official Schengen visa insurance does not have any such requirement.
 However, if you have been asked for that, you can certainly buy the insurance with $0 deductible.
-If you have already bought the insurance with a higher deductible, you can either send an email to ecivres requesting changing it to $0 deductible and authorizing us to charge the additional premium.
-You can calculate the additional premium at Schengen visa insurance section.
+If you have already bought the insurance with a higher deductible, you can log into MyAccount and make a change request.
 Please allow two to three business days to process that request.
-If you can't wait that long, we suggest that you cancel the current policy by sending an email to lecnac requesting the cancellation.
-Please make sure to mention your certificate number.
-And buy a new one on this web site.
+If you can't wait that long, we suggest that you cancel the current policy by making a cancellation request in MyAccount.
+After you send your request to cancel, you can buy a new plan on this web site.
 Please don't wait for your money to be refunded before you buy the new one because cancellation is a manual process and it may take up to three weeks to get the refund.

 Custom Visa Letters

 In any case, if you are very sure or adamant about any such requirements, please contact us, and we would be glad to look into it to see whether a custom letter can be prepared.
-Please allow at least two to three business days for processing such requests.
-If you call late in the evening and your appointment is on the next day at 8 o'clock in the morning, we can't get such custom letters prepared immediately.
+Please allow at least two to three business days for processing of such requests.
+If you call late in the evening and your appointment is on the next day at 8 o'clock in the morning, we don't have the time to prepare a custom letter immediately.
 The department that would prepare such letters would be closed at that time, and requests are processed in the order they are received.
-We understand that you are in a hurry, just like many others ahead of you.
+We understand that you are in a hurry, but so are so many others ahead of you.
 Please plan in advance.

 I heard that the consulate requires that the visa letter must mention the coverage amounts in Euros and not in US dollars.
 Is it true?